 She also holds a BA (Hons) in Graphic Design from The Cass School of Art, Architecture and Design in London, and has professional experience in publishing and print direct marketing as a designer and copywriter.

 Classical Chinese embroidery and medieval manuscripts inspire her work, with a particular interest in line, with additional influence arising from the work and ideas of modern English designers such as Eric Ravilious, Lucienne Day, Christopher Brown and Jonny Hannah.

-Melissa’s current personal work explores themes of social interaction, identity, and the physicality of the human body.
-She is currently finishing Ten Kingdoms, a deck of playing cards inspired by Chinese imperial portraits that examines narratives of social power.
+Melissa’s current personal work explores themes of social interaction, ethnic identity, and the physicality of the human body.
+Recent works include Ten Kingdoms, a deck of playing cards inspired by Chinese imperial portraits that examines narratives of social power, and Rohingya Toile de Jouy, a wallpaper subverting the bucolic themes from the classic Toile de Jouy tradition with handdrawn illustrations depicting present day Rohingya refugee camps at Cox’s Bazar, Bangladesh.
 A new project called Reading Room is an interactive installation of eccentric, oversized pieces of upholstered furniture shaped to the postures people adopt when absorbed in reading.

-Ten Kingdoms will be shown at PLAY!, a group exhibition at the Kaleidoscope Gallery in Sevenoaks, Kent.
-PLAY! runs from 11 December, 2017 until 6 January, 2018.
+Ten Kingdoms exhibited at PLAY!, a group exhibition at the Kaleidoscope Gallery in Sevenoaks, Kent.
+11 December, 2017 until 13 January, 2018.